PmaFynn/fynnfr/content/about.md

 +++
 I'm Fynn.

-My interests are software, literature and, at least currently, western esotericism...
+My interests are software, literature and, at least currently, western esotericism.

 Why am I writing this in english you may ask.
 Well, I just prefer english.
+I think it is a more fine and musical language.
 That is all there is to it.

 Buying stuff, huh?
 Great, is it not?
 Not really.
 However, there are a few items I genuinely don't regret buying: